VirToReal/py-slideshow/README.rst

                             add every <INSERT> pictures a picture from <INSERT>
                             directory, example: -i 5 /home/user/pictures/
-      -e, --effects         activate pan/zoom effects in slideshow -t, --timeray         show timeray
+      -e, --effects         activate pan/zoom effects in slideshow -x, --eXpand          resize to fit the screen -t, --timeray         show timeray
+      -p, --picinfo         show filename and date in slideshow -g, --raspgpio        reads the GPIO of a raspberry on startup, and executes commands depending on the set of pins.
+Pin 3 = Random, Pin 5 = Effects, Pin 7 = Expand, Pin 11 = Timeray, Pin 12 = Picinfo, Pin 13 = 1.
+Digit of Time in Binary- Format, Pin 14 = 2.
+Digit of Time in Binary-Format, Pin 15 = 3.
+Digit of Time in Binary-Format, Pin 16 =
+                            4. Digit of time in Binary-Format

 **Example**::